 Now back to the yeast mixture.
 Add in the beaten eggs, the apple cider vinegar and the flavors mix (lemon zest, almond and vanilla extracts, plus the optional (but highly recommended) Fiori di Sicilia extract or a mix of rose water plus orange extract.
 Whisk everything up (3).

 Add the dry ingredients mixture, all at once (4), and combine.
 I use a large silicone spatula, a large wooden spoon can be used as well.
 No you don’t need a standing mixture for this recipe, isn’t it great??
 Sure you can use one if you’d like.
 Anyway, mix it until a soft, sticky dough forms (5).
 Don’t be gentle, you don’t have gluten to develop, but the dough must be mixed well.

 Add in the melted butter (6), and mix for a couple of minutes more, it will smooth out the dough (7).

 Add the chosen fillings, and mix to combine (8).
 It’s time to choose how to shape the colomba.
-It might be right now, or after the dough has risen.

 I’ll share the truth here.
 It’s embarrassing, but it is what it is.
 I’ve eaten a lot of colomba Easter bread in my life.
 But I never knew the shape was supposed to represent a dove.
 Yeah… that’s right.
 For me, colomba was the weird, lumpy looking Easter panettone.